 “Fidel Castro.”
 In Dictionary of American History, Supplement: America in the World, 1776 to the Present.
-Edited by Edward J. Blum (New York: Charles Scribner’s Sons Press, 2016).
+Edited by Edward J. Blum (Charles Scribner’s Sons Press, forthcoming).

 “Elena Burke,” “Isidro Acea,” “Generoso Campos Marquetti,” “Agustín Cebreco,” “Flor Crombet,” “Dionisio Gil,” “José Maceo González,” “Silverio Sánchez Figueras,” “Rafael Serra y Montalvo,” “Arnaldo Tamayo Méndez,” and “Nicolás Valverde.”
 In Dictionary of Caribbean and Afro-Latin American Biography.
-Edited by Henry Louis Gates, Jr. and Franklin K. Knight (Oxford: Oxford University Press, 2016).
+Edited by Henry Louis Gates, Jr. and Franklin K. Knight (Oxford University Press, forthcoming in 2015).

 “Police Imagination: The Construction of Drug Users and Drug Trafficking in Chile, 1900–1950.
 By Marcos Fernández Labbé” in Voices of Crime (From Spanish to English).